Premium features of dataflows

 You can perform in-storage computations when using dataflows with a Power BI Premium subscription.
-This lets you perform calculations on your existing dataflows, and return results that enable you to focus on report creation and analytics.
+This feature lets you perform calculations on your existing dataflows, and return results that enable you to focus on report creation and analytics.

 To perform in-storage computations, you first must create the dataflow and bring data into that Power BI dataflow storage.
-Once you have a dataflow that contains data, you can create computed entities, which are entities that perform in-storage computations.
+After you have a dataflow that contains data, you can create computed entities, which are entities that perform in-storage computations.

 Considerations and limitations of computed entities